Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/040_user-session.en.md

 bomnipotent_client bom list # Will automatically reach out to the provided domain and use your authentication data.
 ```

+Any relative filepaths you provide will be resolved to absolute paths before storing them.
+This way, the session data can be used from anywhere on your computer.

 ## Overwriting Parameters

 If you are logged in and provide any of the global optional parameters to a BOMnipotent Client call, it will use these instead: